 Redecorate and revive old décor

 Outdated interior design can be a put-off from the outset.
-A good place to start are your walls – can you give them a paint to update their look?
+A good place to start is your walls – can you give them a paint to update their look?

 Ditch your old carpets

 An old carpet can be a huge turn-off when house-hunting.
 The fibres trap dirt and can damage your house’s air quality.
 They’re also breeding grounds for allergens, which may be a problem for people with asthma or pet allergies.
-Wooden floors seem to be the preferred option for many people now.
-They’re easy to clean, incredible durable, and there are cost-effective options depending on your budget.
+Wooden floors seem to be the preferred option for many people now because of how easy it to sand it, advise the Floor Sanding London company.
+They’re easy to clean, incredibly durable, and there are cost-effective options depending on your budget.
 Laminate flooring is cheaper than solid wood floors, but its durability and range of styles make it a perfect choice for modern homes.

 This obviously isn’t for everyone, but to see your home’s value increase significantly, larger investments must be made.
 Here’s two ways you can add thousands to the value of your home.